acenteno320/Data_Analysis_with_Northwind_DB/Sales_Analysis_&_Clients_Northwind.md

-b) Top 5 Best Selling Products.
+b) Top 5 Best Selling Products.<br/>
-Objective: To identify the 5 best-selling products in terms of quantity.
+Objective: To identify the 5 best-selling products in terms of quantity.<br/>
+The following query was designed to answer this objective.<br/>

 ![Query_objective2](https://github.com/user-attachments/assets/d47c571c-4b87-4c5b-9e81-65de69677caa)

-c) Sales per Employee.
+c) Sales per Employee.<br/>
-Objective: Analyze which employee generates the most sales.
+Objective: Analyze which employee generates the most sales.<br/>
+Here is the query created to meet this objective.<br/>